 A gallery of pretty plates or a fun hat collection can also showcase the family’s personality.

-Tips for decorating with a timeless design style.
+Tips for decorating with a timeless style.

 Mix styles and eras.